paulworks/wbstyled/readme.txt

 The Goal is:

-- to provide clean and valid markup (less tables mor div)
+- to provide clean and valid markup (less tables more div's)
 - enhance th workflow of the user
 - give hints to the user (Like tooltips)
 - clean UI (less buttons, more editing space)